Digital Driver Licence

 What happens if I use my digital driver licence at venues for check in?

-The same information will be retained by scanners and venues regardless of whether you use your physical or digital driver licence.
+The same information will be retained by scanners and venues regardless of whether you use your plastic or digital driver licence.

-Can my digital licence or permit be used interstate?
+Can I use my digital licence when travelling interstate?

-Is there a visual difference between the licence types like a physical licence?
-E.g. on a physical learner permit there is the yellow at the top and the probationary licence has the red, does this appear in the digital driver licence?
+Is there a visual difference between the licence types like a plastic licence?
+E.g. on a plastic learner permit there is the yellow at the top and the probationary licence has the red, does this appear in the digital driver licence?

 Yes.
-In most cases, the banner at the top of your digital licence will match the colour of your physical licence card (yellow for learner permits and red for probationary licences).
+In most cases, the banner at the top of your digital licence will match the colour of your plastic licence card (yellow for learner permits and red for probationary licences).

 Frequently Asked Questions (FAQs)